electricimp/imp-central-impt/ProductionGuide.md

 ### Factory Device Groups ###

 For your [factory setup](https://developer.electricimp.com/manufacturing/factoryprocessinanutshell) you need one or more [factory BlinkUp fixtures](https://developer.electricimp.com/manufacturing/blinkupfixture_simple).
 These are imp-enabled devices which configure your DUTs on the assembly line for Internet access.
-Factory BlinkUp Fixtures are combined in one or more Device Groups of the *Factory* type.
+Factory BlinkUp Fixtures are combined in one or more Device Groups of the *factory* type.
 Different Factory Device Groups within the same Product may be used to configure different versions or flavors of your DUTs.

 You can create Factory Device Group with the [`impt dg create --dg-type factory`](./CommandsManual.md#device-group-create) command.